nhieubrian/AWS-GameLift-Tutorial/README.md

     ```
     aws configure
     ```
-    - Type in your access keys, choose Default region name: **us-west-2**, and Default output format: json
+    - Type in your access keys, choose Default region name: $(REGION_NAME), and Default output format: json
-    - [How to find available GameLift regions](https://aws.amazon.com/gamelift/faq/). **us-west-2** is based in Oregon.
+    - [How to find available GameLift regions](https://aws.amazon.com/gamelift/faq/).
+I will be using, **us-west-2**, which is based in Oregon.

 ## Start Up:
 * Guide to begin accessing the Test Project: *